Ore and Chv\'atal-type Degree Conditions for Bootstrap Percolation from Small Sets: Proof of Theorem

 \begin{claim} $|I| < \frac{n}{2}$. \end{claim} \begin{proof} Assume otherwise.
 By Claim~\ref{claim:strictodd}, $|I| = |U|=\frac{n}{2}$, which implies that $n$ is even.
 If $u \in L_U$, then $d(u)\geq \frac{n}{2}$.
 So, by Observation~\ref{oneneighbor}, $u$ is adjacent to all other vertices in $U$ and has exactly one neighbor in $I$.
 If $|L_U| \geq 2$, let $u$,~$x \in L_U$, let $v \in N_I(u)$ and initially activate $\{v,x\}$.
 It follows that all of~$U$ is activated by the end of the second round.
 Because this activates $U\cup\{v\}$, it contradicts the maximality of $I$.

-Suppose then, that $|L_U| \leq 1$, so that $|L_I| \geq \frac{n}{2}-1$.
+Suppose, then, that $|L_U| \leq 1$, so that $|L_I| \geq \frac{n}{2}-1$.
 As $n$ is even, every vertex in $L$ has degree at least $\frac{n}{2}$.
 Hence every vertex in $L_I$ has at least one neighbor in $U$.
 Since the number of edges between $I$ and $U$ is at most $\frac{n}{2}$, there is at most one vertex in $L_I$ with more than one neighbor in $U$ and all the other vertices of $L_I$ are complete to $I$.

-Because $|L_I| - 1 \geq \frac{n}{2} - 2 \geq 2$, there are vertices $v$ and $w$ in $I$ such that each vertex is adjacent to all of~$I$ except for itself and such that $v$ has a neighbor $u$ in $U$.
+Because $|L_I| - 1 \geq \frac{n}{2} - 2 \geq 2$, there are vertices $v$ and $w$ in $I$ such that each vertex $u$ and $w$ is adjacent to all of~$I$ except for itself.
+Let $u \in U$ be the unique neighbor of $v$ in $U$.
 Activating $u$ and $w$ results in the activation of $I \cup \{u\}$, contradicting the maximality of $I$.
 This concludes the proof of Claim~\ref{claim:strict}. \end{proof}

 Let

 Notice that $p$ is an integer if $n$ is even.